 Coleman felt right at home among the experienced coaches and successful players.
 “I was very comfortable there.
 As a former player, I understood the environment and what it was like.
 So, I jumped right in and got to work—it was a blast,” he says.

 Coleman isn’t the only Trinity coach who has received this fellowship.
 Former assistant coach Adam McGuire held the same fellowship in 2019, learning under the Minnesota Vikings and the late Adam Zimmer ’06, a former Trinity football player.

 Coleman applied the knowledge he gained from this fellowship to game days with the Trinity Tigers this past fall.
 Trinity’s football team capped off its 2022 season as Southern Athletic Association conference champions, with its first playoff win in 20 years.

-“The more that I learn as a coach, the more that I can pass on to my players, the better it is for them,” Coleman says.
+“The more I learn as a coach, the more I can pass on to my players, and the better it is for them,” Coleman says.
 “You’re always trying to absorb something.
 The things that I learned there, I can bring back here.”